 - A1.
-Pursuant to Section 4.16(3) of the Environmental Planning and Assessment Act 1979, the Applicant must satisfy the deferred commencement requirements as set out in condition A2 prior to this development consent becoming operative. - A2.
-The Applicant must submit evidence to the satisfaction of the Planning Secretary that development for the refurbishment and augmentation of the existing transmission line and any associated works required to connect the solar farm to the electricity network: - (a) has been granted development consent under Part 4 of the EP&A Act; or - (b) if the development is an activity within the meaning of section 5.1 of the EP&A Act, a determining authority has assessed and determined to carry out, or approved the carrying out of, the activity in accordance with Part 5, Division 5.1 of the EP&A Act.
+Pursuant to Section 4.16(3) of the Environmental Planning and Assessment Act 1979, the Applicant must satisfy the deferred commencement conditions as set out in condition A2 and A3 prior to this development consent becoming operative. - A2.
+The Applicant must submit evidence to the satisfaction of the consent authority that development for the refurbishment and augmentation of the existing transmission line and any associated works required to connect the solar farm to the electricity network: - (a) has been granted development consent under Part 4 of the EP&A Act; or - (b) if the development is an activity within the meaning of section 5.1 of the EP&A Act, a determining authority has assessed and determined to carry out, or approved the carrying out of, the activity in accordance with Part 5, Division 5.1 of the EP&A Act. - A3.
+The Applicant must forward a copy of the evidence required by condition A2 to the consent authority and the Planning Secretary.